Skip to contents

 Some special cases:

-• For non-exported functions, specify the package followed by three colons: <pkgname>:::<funcname> (using only two colons, will result in the error '<funcname>' is not an exported object from 'namespace:<pkgname>'.
+• For non-exported functions, specify the package followed by three colons: <pkg>:::<func> (using only two colons will result in the error '<func>' is not an exported object from 'namespace:<pkg>'; if that error appears when using three colons, you probably looked in the wrong package, use getAnywhere(<func>) to check in which package <func> is defined).
 Non-exported functions should not be used in code because they might change.

-• For operators such as %in% (see help("match") which start with a symbol, use backticks (`) around the name:
+• For functions such as %in% (see help("%in%")) that start with a symbol, use backticks (`) around the name:

 `%in%`